- Location: Vermont

 You may be asked to take a vision test by a Motor Vehicle Examiner.
 If you wear glasses or contacts while you drive, be sure to wear them while you take the test.

-You must self-certify your type of vehicle operation with the Vermont DMV by January 2014.
+You must now self-certify your type of vehicle operation with the Vermont DMV.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate